iBlanket/PlusBinder/README.md

 # Global key binding written in C++

-i was originally very happy with this project, im not having much fun with it and im sorry if the code quality in recent updates has cause a decrease in this project. this is the last update to clear all stuff up before a break from this. if you want to contribute the todo list is as follows.
+i was originally very happy with this project, im not having much fun with it and im sorry if the code quality in recent updates has caused a decrease in this project. this is the last update to clear all stuff thats major up before a break from this. if you want to contribute the todo list is as follows.

 TODO:
 Flag management